 Choosing the right tomato fertilizer is also important because it can impact the soil’s pH.
 Tomatoes prefer slightly acidic soil with a pH level between 6.0 and 6.8.

-Fertilizers can either increase or decrease the soil’s pH level, so choosing a fertilizer that won’t alter the pH level too much is essential.
+Fertilizers can either increase or decrease the soil’s pH level, so it’s essential to choose a fertilizer that will not alter the pH level too much.

 Organic fertilizers, such as compost and manure, are a great option for tomato plants because they provide slow-release nutrients and improve soil structure.